Saudi cinemas… A haven for Gulf residents escaping from strict restrictions

 The exhibition includes 22 paintings, each showing Cendrar’s free verse in 30 different fonts (laise Cendrars/Succession Cendrars).

 This work of art includes 22 panels, under each of which shows Cinderar’s free verse appearing in 30 different fonts.
 At the top right, above the poem’s title, is a replica of the Michelin map of Russian Railways.
-The poem is about a very bad poet named Blaise, who is He crosses Siberia and northern China with Jane, whom he meets in a bar and describes as an “innocent flower”.
+The poem is regarding a very bad poet named Blaise, who is He crosses Siberia and northern China with Jane, whom he meets in a bar and describes as an “innocent flower”.

-Throughout “The Prose of the Trans-Siberian and of Little Jeanne of France” audiences will find references to the war, as a year after its publication, the Swiss poet joined the French Foreign Legion (a military service branch of the French army), where he was lost.
+Throughout “The Prose of the Trans-Siberian and of Little Jeanne of France” audiences will find references to the war, as a year following its publication, the Swiss poet joined the French Foreign Legion (a military service branch of the French army), where he was lost.
 Cendrar’s right arm at the Second Battle of Champagne in 1915, and while convalescing and teaching himself to write with his left hand, he befriended Légier, a fellow artist specializing in urban retail, who was also a veteran, having nearly died from a mustard gas attack in the trenches.
 Argonne Forest.

 Illustration featuring Blaise Cendrar’s collaboration with artist Fernand Legere (Artists Rights Society (ARS), New York.)